Sign up for our newsletter

 Before all this though, he ran his own agency in London, so he is very much across the creative process and all the technical stuff behind the scenes.

-TTFB - This is the first number I look at and while it can be impacted by running too many processes, it’s a good measure of how a server performs.
-Aim for the lowest number possible and if it gets over 250ms have a chat to your devs and hosting provider.
+This is the first number I look at and while it can be impacted by running too many processes, it’s a good measure of how a server performs.
+Aim for the lowest number possible and if it gets over 250ms have a chat with your devs and hosting provider.

-First Contentful Paint - I believe in UIs that stand out and tell a great brand story, so it’s always a balancing act to produce an amazing design that happens to be ‘lite’ too.
-I try to keep under 1.2s, which will be perceived by the end user as quick off the mark.
+I believe in UIs that stand out and tell a great brand story, so it’s always a balancing act to produce an amazing design that happens to be ‘lite’ too.
+I try to keep it under 1.2s, which will be perceived by the end-user as quick off the mark.

-Fully Loaded Time - I take Google’s advice on this, which is 2s, and add a little bit extra to allow some cool features that help give a page personality and help with CRO.
-Which means that on GTMetrix I’m seeing anything between 2 and 4 seconds.
+I take Google’s advice on this, which is 2s, and add a little bit extra to allow some cool features that help give a page personality and help with CRO.
+This means that on GTMetrix I’m seeing anything between 2 and 4 seconds.

-Total Page Size - It’s tempting to add images and animations but also quite easy to have a neat and elegant looking page weighing under 2MB.
+It’s tempting to add images and animations but also quite easy to have a neat and elegant-looking page weighing under 2MB.

 If you have any questions for Vito he’s very active in his Facebook Group and is more than happy to provide advice.